Cooper State Park

-Cooper Lake State Park is a Texas State Park in Delta and Hopkins counties, about three miles (5 km) south of Cooper, Texas.
-The park is situated on Jim Chapman Lake, formerly known as Cooper Lake.
-There are actually two geographically separate units; the Doctors Creek unit is located on the north side of the lake, in Delta County, while the South Sulphur unit is located on the south side of the lake, in Hopkins County.
+Cooper State Park (formerly Cooper Lake State Park) is a 3026 acres state park in Delta and Hopkins counties, Texas, United States that fully opened in 1996.
+The park is situated on Jim Chapman Lake.
+There are two geographically separate units; the Doctors Creek unit is located on the north side of the lake, in Delta County, while the South Sulphur unit is located on the south side of the lake, in Hopkins County.
+The Texas Parks and Wildlife Department (TPWD) manages the park.

 History

 The park's land was inhabited by Caddo people until the 1800s, when settlers brought the agriculture (including cotton and dairy) and livestock industries to the area.
-Cooper Lake itself was built between 1986 and 1991, by the U.S. Army Corps of Engineers.
+Jim Chapman Lake itself was built between 1986 and 1991, by the U.S. Army Corps of Engineers and was originally named Cooper Lake.
+The United States Congress changed the name to Jim Chapman Lake in 1998.
+The TPWD renamed the park from Cooper Lake State Park to Cooper State Park in 2025.

 Nature

 The park lies at the intersection of the Tallgrass Prairie and Post Oak Savannah ecoregions.
-There is a diverse variety of mammals (including the gray fox and nine-banded armadillo) and birds in the park, and multiple species of catfish, crappie, and bass in the lake.
+There is a diverse variety of mammals (including the gray fox and Mexican long-nosed armadillo) and birds in the park, and multiple species of catfish, crappie, and bass in the lake.